tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga.md

 # Azure Time Series Insights Gen 1 data access

 There are three ways to access and view your data in Azure Time Series Insights Gen 1.
-You can query by using the [Azure Time Series Insights GA explorer](https://docs.microsoft.com/azure/time-series-insights/time-series-quickstart), create a query on behalf of an environment to be deployed through a custom URL, or create a custom application by using the Time Series Insights GA Query APIs.
+You can query by using the [Azure Time Series Insights Gen 1 Explorer](https://docs.microsoft.com/azure/time-series-insights/time-series-quickstart), create a query on behalf of an environment to be deployed through a custom URL, or create a custom application by using the Time Series Insights Gen 1 Query APIs.

-You can use the Azure Time Series Insights GA Query APIs to perform REST **CREATE**, **READ**, **UPDATE**, and **DELETE** operations against GA environments through the [GA query syntax](ga-query-syntax.md).
+You can use the Azure Time Series Insights GA Query APIs to perform REST **CREATE**, **READ**, **UPDATE**, and **DELETE** operations against GA environments through the [Gen 1 query syntax](ga-query-syntax.md).
 The APIs allow you to:

 * Use the Time Series Insights scalable platform for analysis on the fly.
 * Chunk time series intervals.